Stovetop Cornbread is made by frying small rounds of cornbread batter in a skillet on top of the stove.

-These flapjacks are light and fluffy with a delicious cornmeal taste.
-They look like pancakes.
+Flapjacks look like pancakes.
+They’re light and fluffy with a delicious cornmeal taste.

 Enjoy hot from the pan.
 Good drizzled with honey, maple syrup or buttery pancake syrup.

 Stovetop Cornbread is a variation of my Homemade Self-Rising Cornbread recipe.